ck2739046/mai-window-tool/README.md

 Just double-click or use cmd to run cli.exe, no other parameters are required.\
 Please make sure config.ini is set up before starting cli.exe.

-Default timeout of game window search is 40 seconds.\
+Default timeout of game window search is 40 seconds.
-Default timeout of game window adjust is 20 seconds.

 # Error Handling